PADL/libbrowserid/gss-browserid.md

 The prime length should be an equivalent number of bits to the negotiated [RFC4121] encryption type.

+#### "n" (Mutual authentication nonce)

+This is a random quantity of at least 64 bits, base 64 URL encoded, which is used to bind the initiator and acceptor assertions, in the case where mutual authentication is desired.

-### Response JWT
+### Response assertion

+The response assertion is sent from the acceptor to the initiator.
+It is formatted as a backed assertion, however in the current specification it consists of a single assertion with zero certificates; that is, it is "unbacked".
+It is encoded as a backed assertion in order to provide future support for mutual authentication using native JSON certificates.

-The response JSON web token is sent from the acceptor to the initiator.
-In the case of a key successfully being negotiated, it is signed with the Context Root Key (CRK).
+In the case of a key successfully being negotiated, it is signed with the RP Response Key (RRK).
+Alternatively, it may be signed with the acceptor's private RSA or DSA key.
+In this case, an X.509 certificate of is included in the "x5c" attribute of the JWT header.

 The HMAC-SHA256 (HS256) algorithm MUST be supported by implementors of this specification.

-**TBD** it is safe to use the CRK directly or should we use a RFC3961 derived key?

 If a key is unavailable, then the signature is absent and the value of the "alg" header claim is "none".
-No signature verification is required in this case.
+No signature verification is required in this case, however the initiator MUST NOT return GSS\_C\_COMPLETE unless the associated RFC3961 encryption type for the mechanism OID is ENCTYPE_NULL.

-The JWT may contain the following parameters:
+The response assertion payload may contain the following parameters:

 #### iat